RudyR32/Mission_To_Mars/README.md

 Note: Mars Data table was able to be produced in the Jupyter Notebook but was not able to be displayed on the website.
 I talked to multiple TA's who could not help me solve the issue.
 The thought was that this could be an issue affecting windows users.
 I plan to revisit this and get it to display once I have had time to find the source of the issue.

 ## Web Scraping Page
-Below are three screen shots from the page that we compile to showcase our web scraping exercise.
+Below is a screen shot from the page that I compiled to showcase my web scraping exercise.
 ![MTM](https://github.com/RudyR32/Mission_To_Mars/blob/master/Mission_to_Mars_Fullpage.png)

 ## Portfolio